 Lithium is a naturally occurring mineral found in our drinking water, and to a small degree, in us.

-At high doses, people use lithium as a mood stabilizer, typically in bipolar disorder.
+At high doses, people use lithium as a mood stabilizer, typically for bipolar disorder.
 It’s dosed at 150-450mg up to three times daily.
 Most commonly it is the lithium carbonate form.

 A supplement is readily available at anywhere from 0.5 to 20mg of lithium orotate.
 If you google “lithium supplement,” you’ll find phrases such as “The Benefits of Lithium” or “The Magic Mineral.”
 One jerk/blogger even had the nerve to say, “Concerns about side effects and toxicity are nonexistent when lithium is used as a nutritional, low-dose supplement.”